Food Waste

 The reality is that we cannot prevent all food waste, but we can make sure it doesn’t go to waste.

 Just like in your home, we have food scraps that are created by cutting up fresh produce.
 We also have produce that becomes damaged during shipment and other foods that don’t meet our high quality standards.
-Fortunately, our stores keep that food out of the landfill by recycling it into animal feed or compost to nourish local soils.
+Our stores keep most of that food waste [food scraps and damaged food] out of the landfill by recycling it into animal feed or compost to nourish local soils.
 Our distribution centers and manufacturing facilities all have programs to divert food waste from the landfill to better uses that reduce carbon emissions and have other environmental benefits.

 Some of the photos on this page may have been captured prior to the COVID-19 pandemic, and therefore, may not depict proper social distancing and mask requirements.